Indications

 ELIQUIS may need to be stopped before surgery, or a medical or dental procedure.
 Your doctor will tell you when you should stop taking ELIQUIS and when you may start taking it again.
 If you have to stop taking ELIQUIS your doctor may prescribe another medicine to help prevent a blood clot from forming.
 Be sure to talk to your doctor before any surgeries or procedures, and if you have questions about stopping ELIQUIS before surgery.

 Do not stop taking ELIQUIS without talking to the doctor who prescribed it to you.
-Stopping ELIQUIS increases your risk of having a stroke.
+Stopping ELIQUIS increases the risk of blood clots, including stroke and DVT/PE.

 ELIQUIS can cause bleeding, which can be serious, and rarely may lead to death.
 This is because ELIQUIS is a blood thinner medicine that reduces blood clotting.
 While taking ELIQUIS, you may bruise more easily and it may take longer than usual for any bleeding to stop.